Sigmarik/graphics-engine/docs/asset_system/EVENT_ROUTING.md

 ```python
 @Shouter::shout <- @Player.name
 ```
-*If the "Player" component sends an event with some payload through the "name" channel, the souter will receive the same payload to its "shout" channel and, consequently, print it to the console.*
+*If the "Player" component sends an event with some payload through the "name" channel, the shouter will receive the same payload to its "shout" channel and, consequently, print it to the console.*

 ```python
 @Boss::damage <- @Player.hit_strength + @Environment.danger